-The subject land was included within site assessment 24 and achieved a score of 73%, i.e. 'Most Suitable'.
-In the final report, out of the 24 sites assessed, the subject land is listed as being within the Councils short list of most suitable sites with a "strong preference" to be developed first.
+The subject land was included within site assessment areas 23 and 24.
+Area 23 achieved a score of 74% and Area 24 achieved a score of 73%, i.e. both in the 'Most Suitable' category.
+In the final report, out of the 24 sites assessed, the subject land is therefore listed as being within the Councils shortlist of most suitable sites with a "strong preference" to be developed first.
 Indeed all the land to the south of Westhill is categorised as 'Most suitable".

-As the most up to date study regarding the development potential of the town, these conclusions carry significant weight in the ongoing process of plan review.
+As the most up-to-date study regarding the development potential of the town, should there be a strategic requirement, these conclusions carry significant weight in the ongoing process of plan review and Aberdeen City Council should be planning for the strategically required releases now to ensure that any perceived constraints can be dealt with through an appropriate scale of enabling development.